ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 	This level offers the best performance, but offers no protection from crashes.
 	Read-only database clusters should use this level.

-coarse
+*coarse*
-:	Tracks cluster invocations only, but not per-database invocations.
+:	Tracks cluster invocations only, but not per-database invokers.
 	This durability level can detect, but not recover from, mid-commit crashes.
 	Upon recovery, if any cluster invocations still exist in the log, all slave database will be deactivated and must be reactivated manually.
 	This level offers a compromise between performance and resiliency.

-*fine*
+fine
 :	Tracks cluster invocations as well as per-database invokers.
 	This durability level can both detect and recover from mid-commit crashes.
-	Upon recovery, if any cluster invocations still exist in the log, all slave database will be deactivated and must be reactivated manually.
+	Upon recovery, if any cluster invocations still exist in the log, only those slave database on which a given transaction did not complete will be deactivated.
-	While this level is the slowest, it ensures the highest level of resilency from crashes.
+	While this level is the slowest, it ensures the highest level of resiliency from crashes.

 e.g.